World Class Specialty Eye Care

 Cataracts occur when your natural lens becomes cloudy from natural proteins that build up over time.
 As this condition progresses, your lens will change from a clear “window” to progressively clouding allowing less light to pass through your eye.
 Causing your vision to blur over time.
 So how common are cataracts?

-Cataracts currently affects more than 20.5 million Americans over the age of 40.
+According to the top cataract surgeons, cataracts currently affect more than 20.5 million Americans over the age of 40.

 By age 65, 90% of Americans would have developed cataracts.